2025-ilaria/project-/methodology.md

 ---

 **ArCo SPARQL** refers to the SPARQL endpoint of the ArCo knowledge graph.
-It is the official query service that allows users to interrogate and retrieve data from ArCo using the SPARQL query language (the W3C standard for querying RDF data).
+It is the official query service that allows users to interrogate and retrieve data from ArCo using the SPARQL query language.

 Through the ArCo SPARQL endpoint, researchers, developers, and practitioners can: